 The Impact of Snowfall on Buffalo

 Socially, heavy snowfall can disrupt daily life, leading to school closures, transportation delays, and isolation.
 The physical strain of shoveling snow can also take a toll on residents, particularly the elderly.
-However, the community spirit often shines through during these challenging times, with neighbors helping each other dig out and offering support.
+That said, the community spirit often shines through during these challenging times, with neighbors helping each other dig out and offering support.

 Buffalo's Adaptation to Snow